University of Charleston

 • All of the following materials must be submitted via email to dnap@ucwv.edu.

 • Have a BSN from an accredited institution with a minimum final GPA of 3.0.
+Applicants who have earned a BSN through an RN to BSN program will have their associates and bachelor degree GPAs combined for a cumulative GPA that must be 3.0 or higher.
 Applicants must provide copies of transcripts from all higher education institutions attended.
 Unofficial copies may be submitted for initial review, but official copies will be required for on-campus interviews.

 • Have a current, active, unencumbered US registered nurse (RN) license.
 Applicants will be required to provide documentation of active licensure.